Berea-College-CSC-226/p01-final-project-nahom-and-naod/README.md

 In a paragraph, explain how to use your program.
 Assume the user is starting just after they hit the "Run" button in PyCharm.
 ```
-After you hit “Run” in PyCharm, the game window opens and the gameplay starts right away.
-Use the left and right arrow keys to move Mario and press the space bar to jump across blocks and avoid enemies.
+After hitting the “Run” button in PyCharm, the game window opens automatically and the program begins.
-Keep moving forward through the level, collecting points and surviving obstacles.
-When you reach the end of the map, you will find a queen waiting for you to complete the level.
-Close the window anytime to exit and rerun the program to start over.
+You control Mario using the arrow keys: the left and right arrows move him across the world, and the up arrow makes him jump.
+As you move, the camera scrolls to follow Mario, revealing blocks, enemies, flowers, and eventually the princess at the end
+of the level.
+Mario can land on top of blocks, hit them from below to break or collect coins, and defeat enemies by jumping
+on them.
+If he touches an enemy from the side, he loses a life and is pushed backward.
+Your score appears at the top of the
+screen along with your remaining lives.
+The goal is simple: reach the princess at the far right side of the map.
+If Mario
+runs out of lives, a Game Over screen appears; if he reaches the princess, you’ll see a Win screen.
+You can close the game
+at any time by clicking the window’s X button.
 ```